 We are committed to making sure that the JCC’s programs are available to all members of the community.
 The JCC has scholarship assistance available to help offset the costs of ECC tuition.
 Our agency partners with FACTS Grant & Aid Assessment in order to maintain objectivity and confidentiality throughout the financial aid process.
-Families interested in financial aid for the 2018-9 school year should complete an online application, and submit the necessary supporting documentation at online.factsmgt.com/aid no later than June 1, 2018.
+Families interested in financial aid for the 2019-20 school year should complete an online application, and submit the necessary supporting documentation at https://online.factsmgt.com/signin/4KGYD no later than June 1, 2019.

 Note: in some cases, such as families from overseas or those receiving subsidies or scholarships from other sources, additional documentation may be requested.
 See below for more information.